 Connection and configuration

-To connect FacileThings with your Evernote account you have to go to the Account option, Integration section, and click on the Connect Evernote button:
+To connect FacileThings with your Evernote account you have to go to the Account option, Integration section, and click on the Add Evernote button:

-Once you have authorized FacileThings to access to your Evernote data, the settings option will be shown:
+Once you have authorized FacileThings to access to your Evernote data, the settings icon will be shown:

 You can enable or disable any of the two purposes of this integration:

 - Capture stuff.
-To capture things with Evernote into the FacileThings inbox, you have to check the “I want to get my Evernote notes in my Inbox” option and pick the Evernote notebook you want to use for that purpose.
+To capture things with Evernote into the FacileThings inbox, you have to check the “I want to capture notes in my Inbox” option and pick the Evernote notebook you want to use for that purpose.
 This way, all the notes that you create in that notebook will appear in your FacileThings inbox.

 If you want, you can organize your notes in Evernote according to your FacileThings organization.
-For this you have a set of processing rules that you can customize as you like:
+For this you have a set of clarifying rules that you can customize as you like: